provashish95/Television-Analyser/README.md

 --------------

-## Website features & developing step
+## Website features & developing steps

 * Firstly, I build a website television analysis home page, here add overview a product and showing dynamically three customers review about product and add a button for showing all reviews of customer's.
 * Reviews' page has all customers reviews with customer names, pictures, reviews and ratings.